 - Community service

-The committee awards points to applicants with backgrounds and characteristics that are under-represented in medicine* or that would diversify and enhance the composition of the program classroom and enrich the learning environment as a whole.
-This includes applicants who are Cedarville alumni (or have immediate family who are alumni), veterans, males, individuals under-represented in medicine, residing or grew up in a rural or medically underserved area, educationally disadvantaged, pursuing a second career, and who possess active medical licensure/certification(s): The committee also reviews for and rewards applicants who reapply to our program after demonstrating improvement in their application.
+The committee reviews for and rewards applicants with backgrounds and characteristics that are under-represented in the PA profession or that would diversify and enhance the composition of the program cohort and enrich the learning environment as a whole.
+These include: Cedarville alumni (or those who have immediate family who are alumni), veterans, males, individuals under-represented in medicine*, those who grew up in a rural or medically underserved area, educationally disadvantaged, those raised in ministry-minded homes, those pursuing a second career, collegiate athletes, survivors of major life stressors, and those who possess active medical licensure/certification(s).
+The committee also reviews for and rewards applicants who reapply to our program after demonstrating improvement in their application.

 *identified as African American/Black, Hispanic/Latino, or Native American/Alaskan/Hawaiian